 Amaryllis is an easy-care plant, provided the basic needs are met.
 When they don’t get the right amount of water, fertilizer or sunlight at the proper time in their bloom cycle, it may result in limp, yellow leaves.
 You can prevent this situation and increase your plant’s lifespan by keeping its basic needs in mind.

 Water: Amaryllis need frequent watering and excellent drainage.
-Although some kits are designed for growing amaryllis in a water culture, these plants will always be sickly and short-lived – they simply aren’t designed to sit in stagnant water all day.
+Although some kits are designed for growing amaryllis in a water culture, with this method these plants will always be sickly and short-lived – they simply aren’t designed to sit in stagnant water all day.
 The bulb or crown may develop fungal rot under constantly wet conditions, causing limp leaves and plant death.
-Plant amaryllis in a well draining potting soil and water it any time the top inch of soil feels dry to the touch.
+Plant amaryllis in a well draining potting soil and water it any time the top inch (2.5 cm.) of soil feels dry to the touch.

 Fertilizer: Never fertilize amaryllis as it is beginning to go dormant or you may stimulate new growth that keeps the bulb working when it should be resting.
 Dormancy is vital to the success of an amaryllis bulb – if it can’t rest, new growth will emerge increasingly weaker until all you’re left with are pale, limp leaves and an exhausted bulb.